crananet/crananet.github.io/association.md

 <a href="/public/docs/CRANA Bylaws Amended 2005.pdf">Association bylaws</a>

-Meetings are held annually in January.
+Annual meetings are held annually in January or February.

 ### Quick Stats